smhr/ska-src-training-containers/README.md

 #### Git for Mac OS X

 There are several ways to install Git on a Mac.
 If you've installed XCode (or it's Command Line Tools), Git may already be installed.
 To find out, open a terminal and enter `git --version`.
-If the command returns the git version, then it is installed, otherwise you can install Xcode from the App Store (https://apps.apple.com/us/app/xcode/) or use the other methods below.
+If the command returns the git version, then it is installed, otherwise you can install [Xcode from the App Store](https://apps.apple.com/us/app/xcode/) or use the other methods below.

 **Install Git on a Mac is via the stand-alone installer**

-1. Download the latest Git for Mac installer https://sourceforge.net/projects/git-osx-installer/files/ and then install it.
+1. Download the latest Git for Mac installer [here](https://sourceforge.net/projects/git-osx-installer/files/) and then install it.
 2. Open a terminal and verify the installation was successful by typing `git --version`.